fsprojects/FSharpPlus/README.md

 Q: Is this a Haskell emulator?

 A: No, there some abstractions specifics to F#, however it's true that this library (as many others F# libs) is heavily inspired in concepts coming from Haskell but as F# is another language with another type system, strict evaluation and some different conventions there are many differences in names, types and implementations.
 Also there are some specific F# abstractions.
 Anyway by knowing those differences you may be able to translate Haskell code to F#.
-There is a sample file which mimics basic haskell functions and types.
+There is a [Haskell Compatibility module in F#+](https://github.com/gmpl/FSharpPlus/blob/master/FSharpPlus/Compatibility.fs#L4) which is another project based in FsControl, and it contains binds to mimic Haskell functions, operator and types.

 Q: How can I contribute to this library?